DarkMio/RedditRover/docs/pages/faq.rst

 Reddit has strict API limits:

-- **Not logged in / Authcookie sessions:** 30 requests per minute per IP
+- **Not logged in / Auth-cookie sessions:** 30 requests per minute per IP
 - **OAuthed sessions**: 60 requests per minute per session

 There is a customized RoverHandler to take care exactly of these limitations.
 However, since PRAW is based on lazy